Uber fined nearly $1.2 million by Dutch, UK over data breach

 British officials cited a series of "avoidable data security flaws" that allowed personal data for roughly 2.7 million U.K. customers to be downloaded by hackers during an incident in October and November 2016.

+The information commission's director of investigations, Steve Eckersley, said Uber had shown a "complete disregard for the customers and drivers whose personal information was stolen" after the substantial security breach.

+"At the time, no steps were taken to inform anyone affected by the breach, or to offer help and support," he said.
+"That left them vulnerable."

 Dutch officials say Uber did not report the data breach to authorities within 72 hours as required by regulations.
-Officials say 174,000 Dutch citizens were affected by the data breach.
+The Dutch Data Authority says 57 million users worldwide and 174,000 Dutch citizens were affected by the data breach.

+The U.S.-based company said in a statement that Uber is "pleased to close this chapter on the data incident from 2016."

+It said a number of technical improvements have been made to the security system since then.